ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 will be sent.
 The callback field is implementation-specific, with namespaces being listed using the `REGCALLBACKS` ISUPPORT token.
 An invalid callback parameter should result in the `ERR_REG_INVALID_CALLBACK` error.
 In the event that a callback is not provided, the client SHOULD send `*` to indicate that they are not providing a callback resource.
+If a callback namespace is not explicitly provided, the IRC server MAY choose to use `mailto` as a default.

 The `cred_type` field designates a value which indicates the type of supplied credential.
 The accepted values of the `cred_type` field is implementation-specific, with credential types being listed using the `REGCREDTYPES` ISUPPORT token.
 An invalid credential type parameter should result in the `ERR_REG_INVALID_CRED_TYPE` error.
-The client MUST supply a `cred_type` value.
+The client SHOULD supply a `cred_type` value, however if one is not provided the IRC server SHOULD use `passphrase` as a default credential type.

 The IRC server MAY forward the `REG CREATE` command to a central authority, or process it locally, however the authentication layer SHOULD NOT send any legacy messages in reply to a `REG CREATE` command.